hyundai-robotics/doc-hrscript/5-moving-robot/8-coldet.md

      end
 ```
 * The value of detecting level in step1 and step2 is 1.
-* The value of detecting level in step3 is 2, and that of level in step 4 and step5 is 3.
+* The value of detecting level in step 3 is 2, and that of level in step 4 and step 5 is 3.
-* In case of step6 and step7, the function of collision detection is deactivated.
+* In case of step 6 and step 7, the function of collision detection is deactivated.
 ---